 Most of the time, these "conversations" consist completely of other characters monologuing.
 Ieyasu, however, clearly understands what Tadakatsu wants to say to him on some occasions.

 In the Fallout: New Vegas expansion Old World Blues, Dr. 8 talks in a string of computer code.
 With a high enough Science skill, the player character can understand him.
-The player still can't, though.
+The player still can't, though, you can only guess by looking at the different responses provided to you.

 This applies to many other robot characters in the Fallout series, such as ED-E, and also the few animals that can be talked to during the series, such as companions Dogmeat and Rex.